IntuitionLabs

 Three PBM-integrated specialty pharmacy networks collectively dominate the U.S. market:

-• CVS Health: Through its Accredo Health Group and related specialty units (including Caremark Specialty Connect), CVS operates the largest specialty pharmacy network.
-In its investor reports, CVS highlights that growth in specialty pharmacy engine offsets other pharmacy headwinds ([34]).
-Accredo provides specialized dispensing and clinical support for many complex conditions, and is integrated with CVS Caremark’s Formulary management.
+• CVS Health: Through its CVS Specialty and related units (including Caremark Specialty Connect), CVS operates the largest specialty pharmacy network.
+Under new CEO David Joyner (who took the helm in late 2024 and became Chair effective January 2026), CVS has refocused on specialty as a growth engine.
+In its investor reports, CVS highlights that growth in specialty pharmacy offsets other pharmacy headwinds ([36]).
+At its December 2025 Investor Day, CVS announced an AI-native consumer engagement platform connecting CVS Pharmacy, CVS Caremark, Aetna, and healthcare delivery into a single digital interface.
 CVS leverages its retail footprint for “Specialty Connect” pickups and has acquired HMO specialty pharmacies as well.

 • Express Scripts/Evernorth (Cigna): Cigna’s PBM, now called Evernorth, historically included Accredo as its specialty pharmacy (distinct from CVS’s Accredo, but sharing the name).
 In fact, Evernorth even advertises Accredo as “the specialty pharmacy of choice for a broad range of PBMs, health plans and employers” ([9]), citing relationships with all top 25 U.S. health plans.
 Evernorth and its affiliates (including Cigna’s Aetna business) also leverage a network of partner specialty pharmacies, though note that Cigna in 2024 was notably removing a top specialty drug (Humira) in favor of lower-cost alternatives.